moxystudio/node-proper-lockfile/README.md

 > O_EXCL is broken on NFS file systems; programs which rely on it for performing locking tasks will contain a race condition.

-- The lockfile staleness check is done via creation time, which is unsuitable for long running processes. `proper-lockfile` constantly updates lockfiles mtime to do proper staleness check.
+- The lockfile staleness check is done via ctime (creation time) which is unsuitable for long running processes. `proper-lockfile` constantly updates lockfiles mtime to do proper staleness check.

-- It does not check if the lockfile was compromised, which can led to undesirable situations. `proper-lockfile` checks the lockfile when updating the mtime.
+- It does not check if the lockfile was compromised which can led to undesirable situations. `proper-lockfile` checks the lockfile when updating the mtime.

 ## Usage